johnprovazek/truchettiles/README.md

 ## Bugs & Improvements

-- Develop a function to randomize the attributes on the demo website so every page refresh generates a new design.
-- Add "Control + Click" ability to deselect tile in a group.
-- Add an info option that when hovered over gives the user instructions.
+- Add an info option to give the user instructions
+- Improve mobile scaling
+- Fix mobile stretch issue
+- Can't select multiple tiles on mobile
+- Maybe move some of the demo functionality to truchettiles.js
+- Consider creating a React Component setup for truchettiles
-- Use a linter and a style guide.
+- Use a linter and a style guide